- ALDORINO, Rita; GUTIERREZ BARCENA, Melina; MAMANI, Ana del Rosario; MOLINA, Emanuel

 During this workshop, attendants will work collaboratively on developing a didactic sequence considering the specific needs of a particular group of students.
 The assessment of needs will indicate what learners have to learn, what they like to learn, and what they have not yet learned, corresponding to learner needs, wants, and lacks.
 Attendants will be challenged to explore the application of a TBL framework where students become involved in some instruction decisions.
 In the last stage of this workshop, the presenters will foster a round up reflection, where the attendants will discuss considerations on applying the developed sequence.

-- GONZÁLEZ, María Susana, Ana María Amanda OTERO and Ana María ROCCA
+- GONZÁLEZ, María Susana, ALBINI, María Claudia; ROCCA, Ana María

-In the reading comprehension courses in English at a state University in Buenos Aires, a model of academic text reading that responds to the tenets of a strategic, interactive reading approach has been developed considering students with a low level of knowledge of the foreign language.
-In this semi-plenary, the presenters will explain the model’s theoretical underpinnings and will exemplify its application to different academic text genres: explanations, expositions, debates or challenges.
+In the reading comprehension courses in English at a state university in Argentina, a model of academic text reading that responds to the tenets of a strategic, interactive reading approach has been developed considering students with a low level of knowledge of the foreign language (mainly A1-CPF).
+In this demonstration, the presenters will apply this reading model to short academic texts and the audience will participate as students.
+The aim of the demonstration is to show how it is possible to help students become strategic readers and abandon linear reading in a short instruction period.

 - INNOCENTINI, Viviana